 In response to attacks, such as the ones described above, organizations determine their computer system vulnerabilities and secure them using security measures.
 Typical measures include firewalls, intrusion detection systems, two-factor authentication, encryption, and training for employees on identifying and resisting social engineering.
 However, once the security measures have been implemented, organizations tend to believe that they are safe and that no further actions are needed.
 Unfortunately, attackers do not give up just because the organization has secured its known computer vulnerabilities.
 Rather, the attackers will continuously probe the organization's computer system for new vulnerabilities that they can exploit.
 This means that the organization must continuously analyze its computer system vulnerabilities and secure any new ones that it discovers.
 In order to do this effectively, it is useful to have quantitative metrics of the security level at any particular point in time, based on the number of vulnerabilities secured and the effectiveness of the security measures, at that point in time.
 An acceptable security level can be set, so that if the security level falls below this acceptable level due to new vulnerabilities, the latter can be secured to bring the security level back to the acceptable level.
 This work derives such metrics and shows how to apply them for continuous active defence, i.e., continuous vulnerabilities evaluation and follow up.
+Further, this work verifies that the proposed metrics are sound, a term that will be defined below.

-The objectives of this work are: i) derive straightforward, clear metrics of the resultant protection level obtained by an organization at any point in time, based on the use of security measures to secure vulnerabilities and the effectiveness of the measures, ii) show how these metrics can be calculated, iii) show how the metrics can be applied for continuous active defence.
+The objectives of this work are: i) derive straightforward, clear metrics of the resultant protection level obtained by an organization at any point in time, based on the use of security measures to secure vulnerabilities and based on the effectiveness of the measures, ii) show how these metrics can be calculated, iii) verify that these metrics are sound, and iv) show how the metrics can be applied for continuous active defence and discuss some application areas.
 We seek straightforward, easy to understand metrics since complicated, difficult to understand ones tend not to be used or tend to be misapplied.
 We base these metrics on securing vulnerabilities since this has been and continues to be the method organizations use to secure their computer infrastructure.

 The rest of this paper is organized as follows.
 Section II discusses sensitive data, attacks, and vulnerabilities.
-Section III derives the metrics and presents various aspects of the metrics, including some of their strengths, weaknesses, and limitations.
-Section IV explains how to apply the metrics for continuous active defence.
-Section V discusses related work and Section VI gives conclusions and future research.
+Section III derives the metrics, shows how to calculate them, and presents various aspects of the metrics, including some of their strengths, weaknesses, and limitations.
+Section IV verifies that the metrics are sound.
+Section V explains how to apply the metrics for continuous active defence and presents some application areas.
+Section VI discusses related work.
+Section VII gives conclusions and future work.